Sattahip district: Administration

-The district is divided into five sub-districts (tambons), which are further subdivided into 41 villages (mubans).
-There are three sub-district municipalities (thesaban tambons): Sattahip, Na Chom Thian, and Bang Sare.
+The district is divided into five tambons, or sub-districts, which are further subdivided into 41 mubans, or villages.
+There are three thesaban tambons, or municipalities: Sattahip, Na Chom Thian, and Bang Sare.
 Sattahip covers parts of tambons Sattahip and Phlu Ta Luang.
 Na Chom Thian and Bang Sare each parts of the same-named tambon.
-There are a further five tambon administrative organizations (TAO).
+There are a further five tambon administrative organizations.